Why Women’s Carpentry?

 • Hand saw

 This is a basics class, but it also covers more advanced power tools, as well as the proper ways to measure and design.
 If you have some basic skills, but don’t feel totally confident in your technique or comfortable using bigger power tools, you’ll still get a lot out of this class.
-Consider combining the basic class with our Advanced Women’s Carpentry Class, All Genders Advanced Carpentry Class or Tiny House Workshop if you want to really strengthen your structural building skills.
+Consider combining the basic class with our Advanced Women’s Carpentry Class or Tiny House Workshop if you want to really strengthen your structural building skills.
 If you feel totally confident building small to medium projects on your own, this class may be too basic for you.

 We used to let women take our Advanced Women’s Carpentry Class without the basics class first, if they thought that they had enough experience.
 Time after time, we found that these women did not have the foundational safety and ergonomic tool-use skills that the graduates of the basics class did.
 As a result, our confidence in the power of the basics class has been boosted.
 It’s clear that in four days so much more can be taught in this concentrated class than one might learn in years on her own.
 Because of this, we are now strict about only letting graduates of the basics class into the Advanced Class.